Derek Christian

-Rear Admiral Derek Christian is a South African Navy officer, currently serving as Deputy Chief of Joint Operations Division (Special Forces) since 1 April 2016.
-He is the former Director of Naval Logistics.
+Rear Admiral Derek Christian is a retired South African Navy officer.
+His last appointment was Deputy Chief of Joint Operations Division of the South African National Defence Force, during which he was the Acting Chief of the Division for seven months.
+He retired from the Navy in February 2017.

 Military career

 After completing school at Grey High School in Port Elizabeth, he joined the Navy in 1975.
 He completed a BMil degree at the Military Academy and then joined the Strike Craft flotilla before volunteering for submarines in 1980.

 He attended the US Naval War College from 1996 to 1997.
-After returning to South Africa, he was appointed as the Naval Attaché in Washington.
+After returning to South Africa, he was appointed to Naval Headquarters as Senior Staff Officer Maritime Strategy.
+He was the Naval Attaché in Washington, DC, from December 2000 to June 2003, before being appointed to the South African National Defence College, Pretoria, on his return from Washington.

-He became the 17th Commandant of the South African Military Academy in 2006 and was promoted to rear admiral (junior grade) in May 2006.
-In April 2009, he was posted to Naval Headquarters and assumed the post of Director Naval Logistics in 2011.
+He became the 17th Commandant of the South African Military Academy in 2006 and was promoted to Rear Admiral (Junior Grade) in May 2006.
+In April 2009, he was posted to Naval Headquarters as Director Special Projects, and assumed the post of Director Naval Logistics in 2011, the first non-logistician to be appointed into this post.

-He was appointed Deputy Chief of Joint Operations in April 2016 and appointed as the acting Chief of Joint Operations in October 2016.
-As of 28 February 2017, he was due to retire.
+He was appointed Deputy Chief of Joint Operations in April 2016 and appointed as the Acting Chief of Joint Operations in June 2016.
+He retired on 28 February 2017.